codeslo/bookshelf-reference/README.md

 #### To Test the Endpoints

 Use Postman (or similar) to query the endpoints.
 Parameters should be provided in the body as x-www-form-urlencoded data.
+To start the application just run **npm start**.
+Note: be sure to run **npm install** before the first use.

 #### Bookshelf Basics